wpilibsuite/frc-docs/source/docs/software/labview/creating-robot-programs/command-and-control-tutorial.rst

 .. image:: images/command-and-control-tutorial/add-vi-parameters.jpg

 Next, add code to the Drive Controller to define what happens when the Drive for Distance command executes.
 Right click on the Case Structure and Duplicate or Add Case for Every Value.
-This will create a new “Drive for Distance” case.
+This will create a new "Drive for Distance" case.

 .. image:: images/command-and-control-tutorial/add-case.jpg

-In order to access new setpoint fields, grow the “Access Cmd setpoints” unbundle node.
+In order to access new setpoint fields, grow the "Access Cmd setpoints" unbundle node.
 Open your encoder(s) on the outside, to the left of the loop.
 In the new diagram of the case structure, we added a call to reset the encoder on the first loop iteration and read it otherwise.
 There is also some simple code that compares encoder values and updates the motor power.
 If new controls are added to the setpoints cluster, you should also consider adding them to the Trace.
 The necessary changes are shown in the image below.

 .. image:: images/command-and-control-tutorial/add-encoder-logic.jpg